A Typical Day For A Volunteer

 Check out the ILP blog

-We're posting tips from volunteers on our blog frequently.
+We're posting tips from volunteers on our blog frequently, along with favorite vacation spots and things to do on your semester in Uganda.

 Follow us on Instagram